Master of Arts in

-The Master of Arts in Human Behavior is designed for people desiring greater knowledge of the behavioral sciences.
-The degree exposes the student to a wide array of behavioral topics covering personal, social, and organizational issues.
-The program is intended for students who have specific ambitions in the fields of supervision, management, and administration, but should also appeal to students undergoing life transitions, seeking personal or career growth, or requiring preparation for doctoral-level training.
+Gain a trait common to successful managers – understanding people – with a Master of Arts in Human Behavior Psychology.
+You’ll build strong theoretical and empirical base from which to begin to understand the human experience.
+Get exposure to a wide array of behavioral topics covering personal, social, and organizational issues.
+The program was developed for students who have specific ambitions in the fields of supervision, management, and administration, but also benefits those undergoing life transitions, seeking personal or career growth, or preparing for doctoral-level study.

 Program Learning Outcomes

 - Synthesize and apply communication theory and practice in real-world situations.

 - Develop a personal and professional code of ethics based on knowledge and understanding of moral and ethical principles and values.

 - Assimilate adult development and human sexuality theories and principles into personal and interpersonal growth.

 - Analyze and apply behavioral and organizational change processes to personal, social, and organizational settings.

 - Integrate theories of leadership into applied areas of supervision, management, and administration.